gus25888/fullstackopen-containers/README.md

 - 12.7
 - 12.9 to 12.20

 Inside the `todo-app` directory, there are two directories for the frontend and the backend.
 Each has its own readme.
+Also, it contains the files needed to generate the production build of the app.
+Consider the creation of an `.env` file to define the variables required in `docker-compose.yml`.

 Lastly, the exercises 12.21 and 12.22 can be reviewed in ?